oricis/Caliopen/README.md

 One finds here the « Single Source of Truth » to work with Caliopen's inner world.
 Examples : databases models, protobuf files, python packages for base classes, Go struct definitions…
 #### `agents` directory
-Programs that run tasks and jobs for main process and/or offer services to end-users.
+Programs that run on-demand tasks and cron-jobs for main process and/or offer on-demand services to end-users.
 Example : credentials manager, notifier…
 #### `tools` directory
 Standalone programs to manage the backend and the databases outside the standard interfaces.